Bijesse/scratch-curriculum/en-GB/Term 1/MoonhackScratch/moonhackScratch.md

 + Great job!
 You now have new blocks that you created yourself.
 In step 3 we are going to create code to use these new blocks.

-## Challenge: More randomness {.challenge}
+## Challenge: Jumping on Mars {.challenge}
-Can you make your ghost `wait` {.blockcontrol} a random amount of time before appearing?
-Can you use the `set size` {.blocklooks} block to make your ghost a random size each time it appears?
+What is the force of gravity like on Mars?
+Can you find out how high you can jump on Mars and write a program that simulats this?

 # Step 3: Scratchy Jumps { .activity }